sslcommerz/SSLCommerz-Magento/README.md

 Thank You!

+*** Note : If your are using Magento email service then you can use this module.

 For any issue, feel free to contact any time.

 - Author : SSLCommerz
 - Developed By : Prabal Mallick
+- Email : prabal.mallick@sslwireless.com
 - Team-Email: integration@sslcommerz.com
 - More info: https://www.sslcommerz.com